secureblue/secureblue/config/files/usr/share/ublue-os/just/60-custom.just.readme.md

 `randomize_kstack_offset=on`

-**Disable vsyscall as it is both obsolete and enable an ROP attack vector**
+**Disable vsyscall as it is both obsolete and enables an ROP attack vector**

 `vsyscall=none`